Casting revealed for BBC drama based on the memoir of trans activist Paris Lees

 Paris Lees is thrilled with the way the BBC has cast the upcoming drama based on her memoir.

-The journalist was born as Jonah before transitioning in her teens and the BBC has chosen Ellis Howard to star as Byron in the upcoming adaptation of her autobiography 'What It Feels Like for a Girl', who will appear alongside Laura Haddock, Laquarn Lewis, Hannah Jones, Adam Ali, Alex Thomas-Smith, Calam Lynch, Jake Dunn, Dickie Bea, Hannah Walters and Michael Socha.
+The journalist and the BBC have chosen Ellis Howard to star as Paris' fictional alter ego Byron - the name she adopted to write about her pre-transition self -in the upcoming adaptation of her autobiography 'What It Feels Like for a Girl'.

+Ellis will appear alongside Laura Haddock, Laquarn Lewis, Hannah Jones, Adam Ali, Alex Thomas-Smith, Calam Lynch, Jake Dunn, Dickie Bea, Hannah Walters and Michael Socha.

 Paris said: “This is a proudly working-class story, and it needed a cast who could bring it to life authentically.
 We've struck gold with these highly talented actors, some of whom are already familiar faces - and some who are about to be.
 The biggest challenge was always the lead role – we're following someone who’s going from, in the eyes of the outside world, a schoolboy, right up to a trans woman starting university, and all that's in between. "